0xRyuk/offensive-ubuntu/README.md

 # Offensive-Ubuntu v1.0

-Script for install kali linux tools,Bug hunter's favrouite tools amd other third party tools useful for ctf's and hacking on ubuntu machine.
+Script to install Kali Linux tools, bug hunter's favorite tools, and other third-party tools useful for CTFs and hacking on an Ubuntu machine.

 `git clone https://github.com/Ryuk0x01/offensive-ubuntu.git`